-We understand that due to due to religious reasons, you may prefer that you sample be obtained during intercourse.
-For such cases, our offices we will provide a special condom designed for this express purpose.
+We understand that due to religious reasons, you may prefer that your sample be obtained during intercourse.
+For such cases, our offices will provide a special condom designed for this express purpose.

 It is recommended that a minimum of two separate samples be collected for sperm testing.
 These should be collected several weeks apart.
 Sperm counts tend to fluctuate, thus we never rely on just one count.